night1rider/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 4. Connect an Ethernet cable to your network (required for TLS server functionality)

 ### 3.4 Program and Run the Demo
-1. Flash the .elf to FRDM-MCXN947, Can be done with right clicking the project and choosing to `flash the selected target`
+1. Flash the .elf to FRDM-MCXN947, Can be done by right clicking the project and choosing to `flash the selected target`
 2. Connect to the Serial Output of the FRDM-MCXN947 via:
     - Screen Command - `screen /dev/tty"MCXN-Port" 115200`
     - Some Serial Terminal you are familiar with